pyeventsourcing/eventsourcing/docs/topics/domain.rst

 The domain events' :func:`~eventsourcing.domain.Aggregate.Event.mutate` methods can be used to reconstruct a copy of the original aggregate object.
+And indeed the `application repository <application.html#repository>`_ object class has a :func:`~eventsourcing.application.Repository.get` method which works by calling these methods.

 .. code:: python